knac020/elastic-search/README.md

 > kubectl create -f metricbeat-kubernetes.yaml

-# To check the status of the file
+### To check the status of the file

 > kubectl --namespace=kube-system  get ds/metricbeat

+### Start metricbeat

+To start metricbeat use the following commands,

+> sudo chown root metricbeat.yml
+> sudo chown root modules.d/system.yml
+> sudo ./metricbeat -e -c metricbeat.yml -d "publish"

-# Creating index
+### Creating index

 Once the metricbeat plugin is deployed, it is essential to create an index.